Organisation Structure

 Project Officers and Field Officers

 Within each programme, there are project officers responsible for their respective project manager.
-Project officers are responsible for the implementation of an aspect of a programme.
-Field officers work as a team responsible for a project officer and are responsible for undertaking a particular activity under each project.
+Project officers are responsible for the implementation of project planning and activities.

 In addition to the formally employed staff, on various occasions, there will be: